 Timothy R. Lindsey has served as a member of the Board of Directors since January 2007.
 He served as the Company's Interim President and Chief Executive Officer from December 2007 until his resignation in October 2008.
 Mr. Lindsey has over 40 years of energy and mineral exploration, technical and executive leadership in global exploration, production, technology, and business development.
 From March 2005 to the present, Mr. Lindsey has been the Principal of Lindsey Energy and Natural Resources, an independent consulting firm specializing in energy and mining industry issues.
-From May 2008 to the present, Mr. Lindsey has also been the President and a director of Canadian Sahara Energy Inc., a private company incorporated in Canada.
 From September 2003 to March 2005, Mr. Lindsey held executive positions including Senior Vice-President, Exploration with The Houston Exploration Company, a Houston-based independent natural gas and oil company formerly engaged in the exploration, development, exploitation and acquisition of domestic natural gas and oil properties.
 From October 1975 to February 2003, Mr. Lindsey was employed with Marathon Oil Corporation, a Houston-based company engaged in the worldwide exploration and production of crude oil and natural gas, as well as the domestic refining, marketing and transportation of petroleum products.
 During his 27-year tenure with Marathon, Mr. Lindsey held a number of positions including senior management roles in both domestic and international exploration and business development.
 Mr. Lindsey served as a director and Chairman of the Board of Directors of Revett Mining Company., a publicly-listed company with mining activities in Montana from April 2009 until the merger of Revett Mining Company into Helca Mining in June 2015.
 Mr. Lindsey obtained his Bachelor of Science degree in geology at Eastern Washington University in 1973, and completed graduate studies in economic geology from the University of Montana in 1975.
 In addition, he completed the Advanced Executive Program from the Kellogg School of Management, Northwestern University, in 1990.
 Mr. Lindsey is a member of the American Association of Petroleum Geologists, the Rocky Mountain Association of Geologists, the Montana Mining Association, and, the American Exploration and Mining Association.